Metro de Madrid: The smart way to keep cool

-The artificial intelligence (AI)-based system has enabled Metro de Madrid to reduce its energy costs for ventilation by 25 percent and cut CO2 emissions by 1,800 tons annually.
+The artificial intelligence (AI)-based system has reduced Metro de Madrid’s energy costs for ventilation by 25% and has cut CO2 emissions by 1,800 tons, annually.

-Metro de Madrid are set to see energy costs reduce by an extraordinary 25% annually.
+Metro de Madrid is set to see energy costs reduce by an extraordinary 25% annually.

 CO2 emissions across the whole metro network are expected to be cut by up to 1,800 tons.

 The self-learning ventilation system has provided a major boost for city sustainability.